OmniCode: A Benchmark for Evaluating Software Engineering Agents: Introduction

 \section{Introduction}

-The future impact of AI-automated software development will be far-ranging: beyond building and improving apps, AI will help us write more comprehensive test suites, perform and respond to code review suggestions, enforce nuanced programming guidelines, and perform many other tasks that are part of the software development life cycle.
+The future impact of AI-automated software development will be far-ranging: beyond building and improving apps, AI will help us write more comprehensive test suites, perform and respond to code review suggestions, enforce nuanced programming guidelines, and automate many other tasks that are part of the software development life cycle.
 Research on AI software development demands good benchmarks, both to measure progress and to expand the scope of problem statements.
 However, AI coding benchmarks today, such as SWE-Bench~\citep{jimenez2024swebench}, CodeContests~\citep{li2022competition}, and HumanEval~\citep{chen2021evaluatinglargelanguagemodels}, are too narrow in scope to spur progress on automating the full spectrum of software development tasks, instead focusing on isolated tasks such as competition programming and patch generation.

-\mypara{\tool} To address this gap, we introduce a new benchmark for generative AI coding assistants (specifically LLMs for code), which we call \tool.
-Our new benchmark is based on the insight that software development involves a heterogeneous range of tasks and problem-solving activities for which generative AI can be brought to bear (see \autoref{fig:overview}).
-We consider four such software development tasks: \begin{enumerate}[leftmargin=*] \item \textbf{Addressing issues, such as bug fixes and feature requests.} This is a staple of software engineering benchmarks~\citep{jimenez2024swebench,silva2024repairbench,rashid2025swe}, because it evaluates the ability of an LLM coding agent to autonomously resolve real-world repository-level issues, provided we are given tests for validating program correctness.
+\mypara{\tool} To address this gap, we introduce a new benchmark for evaluating generative AI coding assistants, which we call \tool.
+Our new benchmark is based on the insight that software development involves a heterogeneous range of tasks and problem-solving activities for which generative AI can be brought to bear (see Figure~\ref{fig:overview}).
+We consider four such software development tasks: \begin{enumerate}[leftmargin=*] \item \textbf{Addressing issues, such as bug fixes and feature requests.} This is a staple of software engineering benchmarks~\citep{jimenez2024swebench,silva2024repairbench,rashid2025swe}, because it evaluates the ability of an LLM coding agent to autonomously resolve real-world repository-level issues.

-\item \textbf{Writing software tests.} By evaluating the ability of LLM agents to write their own tests, we measure progress toward fully closing the loop of both generating and checking repo-level patches.
+\item \textbf{Writing software tests.} We evaluate the ability of LLM agents to write their own tests, measuring progress toward closing the loop of both generating and checking patches.
 We create a dataset of \textit{bad patches} which implement incorrect fixes.
-In addition to passing on the correct fix, we ensure that the generated tests must fail on the bad patches, making the evaluation of tests more robust.
+In addition to passing on the correct fix, we ensure that the generated tests must fail on the bad patches (emulating mutation testing~\cite{jia2010analysis}), making the evaluation of tests more robust.